dramaqa/dramaqa.github.io/4_dataset.md

     DramaQA Dataset Description
   </h1> <br />
   <img class="dataset-overview-img" src="/assets/dramaqa_overview_final.png">
+  <br /> <br/>
   <div class="content-subcontainer">
     <h2 class = "content-subtitle">
       1. Overview
     </h2>
     <br/>
     <p class = "content-item">
       Drama is a genre of narrative that can be described as a series of events consisting of several main characters.
 These characteristics of drama make it a suitable target for video story research.
-We collected the dataset on a popular Korean drama <b><i>Another Miss Oh</i></b>, which has 18 episodes, 20.5 hours in total.
+      We collected the dataset on a popular Korean drama <b><i><a href="https://en.wikipedia.org/wiki/Another_Miss_Oh">Another Miss Oh</a></i></b>, which has 18 episodes, 20.5 hours in total.
       DramaQA dataset consists of sequences of video frames (3 frames per second), character-centered video annotations, and QA pairs with hierarchical difficulty levels.
     </p>
     <br/>
     <div class="content-subitem">